How to Baby-Proof Doors

 First of all, for a quick DIY solution you could just wrap the cable up in a loop and tie it off with a zip tie or tape.
 Just make sure that there are no sharp parts on the zip tie!

-For a solution that looks a little nicer, they make little inexpensive plastic cord shorteners (click here to check price) that you wrap the cord up inside of, making it secure and as short as you need it to be.
+For a solution that looks a little nicer, they make little inexpensive plastic cord shorteners (click here to check price on Amazon) that you wrap the cord up inside of, making it secure and as short as you need it to be.

 If you’re staying in a hotel or AirBNB, there are going to be outlets and cables galore that your little minion can get their hands (and teeth) on.